-Best Credit Cards - Special Deals & Promotions
+Best Credit Cards - Special Deals & Promotions - from Our Partners

 A credit card should work for you to deliver great deals and rewards.
 Whether you're looking for a large cash back bonus, a bundle of airline miles for a well-deserved vacation, or an exclusive cardholder perk, we've got you covered.
-Find the best credit card deals and promotions from today's top card offerings.
+Find the best credit card deals and promotions for you from today's top card offerings.

 These quotes are from credit card issuers which have paid for a link to their website.
 Offers are subject to change without notice and may not be the same for all consumers.